-Pharmacies throughout Greece are generally wellstocked and have knowledgeable staff who will, more often than not, speak good English.
+Pharmacies throughout Greece are generally well-stocked and have knowledgeable staff who will, often, speak good English.
 Pharmacists will often be able to give advice and medicine for minor ailments.
-Pharmacies are open Monday to Friday but not on Saturdays.
+Pharmacies are open Monday to Friday but not usually on Saturdays.